NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Can't Fall Here.md

 * * *

 You physically help an ally remain standing and encourage them to push through their pain against dire odds.
-Your ally doesn't fall [[Conditions/Unconscious|Unconscious]] and remains at 1 Hit Point.
+Your ally doesn't fall [[Unconscious|Unconscious]] and remains at 1 Hit Point.
 The ally also gains a number of temporary Hit Points equal to your level that last for 1 minute.
-Fighting onward with such an injury isn't without consequence; your ally's [[Conditions/Wounded|Wounded]] condition increases by 1.
+Fighting onward with such an injury isn't without consequence; your ally's [[Wounded|Wounded]] condition increases by 1.

 [[Feat_Feature Effects/Effect_ Can't Fall Here|Effect: Can't Fall Here]]